 - Distance between code and data breeds complexity: Developers can treat application state as local, rather than remote using database replication.
 In an immutable database data will never change out from under a read.

-- Serialization of state transitions elucidates: The database can also serialize transactions and provide an immutable log for tracing, regardless of where in the application the write is coming from.
+- State transitions need linear traces: The database can also serialize transactions and provide an immutable log for tracing, regardless of where in the application the write is coming from.

 A step back